Short-Author Papers

 I completed my MSci in Physics at Birmingham University in the UK.
 I did my Master's project with Professor Andreas Freise, using Python code to model the noise at gravitational wave detectors.
 I helped to develop Space Py Quest, a Python code that lets you simulate your own gravitational wave detections!
 Its more glamorous older sister is Space Time Quest, a game with lovely graphics that lets you build and run your own detector without touching the code.

 During my time at the University of Birmingham, I worked with Professor Ilya Mandel as a summer student.
 I worked on comparing different methods of evolving virtual stars within COMPAS, a code that simulates and analyses stellar evolution in order to work out how LIGO’s observed binaries formed.
-These days, I am still working with Ilya and the COMPAS team to answer another formation mystery: how X-ray binaries are made.
+Recently, I worked with Ilya and the COMPAS team to answer another formation mystery: how X-ray binaries are made.

 If you’d like to have a chat about any of the above, please get in touch!